xplosionmind/tommi.space/content/notes/public/A History of the Internet and the digital future.md

 p.
 120

 > eBay proved that the Internet was <q>a marketplace so massive, and so diverse, that nothing is beyond commodification</q>.

+> The Internet became a global marketplace without any explicit plan to make it so.
+Indeed, until the very beginning of 1995 commercial activity on the Internet was expressly forbidden under the National Science Foundation’s Acceptable Usable Policy.

+By the 90s, more than half of the Internet was run by the private sector.
+Preventing commercial activity within the Internet would have inhibited investments in the infrastructure of commercial TCP/IP services.

+> In 1993 the NSF took steps to privatize the operation of the Internet.
+NSF published a plan for the change in May 1993: ISPS would operate their own networks and gateways would interconnect them.

+> Finally, on 30 April 1995